vorghahn/WhoPulled/WhoPulled/readme.txt

    than the given tanks pull the boss.
  * In-game help file with /wp help An example of /wp help [topic] for those confused would be /wp help silent or /wp help ywho
+ * Automatic detection of tanks via the Main Tank and Main Assit roles.